Next admission period opens February 2018

 Week 4: Introduction to stress intensity factors (SIFs) and damage growth predictions.
-Relation between physics of phenomena and stress based methods.
+The relation between physics of phenomena and stress based methods.
 Crack growth predictions.

 Week 6: Fatigue in composites; description of typical fatigue mechanisms and phenomena in relation to best practices for evaluation.
 Influence of environment.

 Week 7: Residual strength analysis and testing in relation to aerospace damage tolerant design certification.

 - Course Length: 7 weeks